born-to-be-mad/born-to-be-mad/README.md

 ## Hello, IT fans!
 My name is Dzmitry Marudau. 👋🤓

-I'm a software Craftman from Belarus, living in Minsk and currently working at Sam-Solutions.
+I'm a software Craftman from Belarus, living in Vilnius and currently working at Epam Systems.

 📫 How to reach me:
 - [Facebook](https://www.facebook.com/dzmitry.marudau) 😏